seokhyun-chung/seokhyun-chung.github.io/_pages/about.md

 News
 ======
 * I like sharing research ideas on data analytics and connected system applications and am happy to discuss collaborative projects.
 If you find my work interesting or have any interest in potential collaborations, please don't hesitate to [email me](mailto:schung@virginia.edu)!
+* Nov 2023: I gave a talk entitled "Probabilistic predictive analytics for collaborative systems" at [AIML Seminar at University of Virginia](https://uvaml.github.io/pasttalks/2023-11-01/).
+* Oct 2023: I gave a talk entitled "Fast Personalization for Heterogeneous Condition Monitoring Signals using Neural Processes" at 2023 INFORMS Annual Meeting.
+* Oct 2023: I gave a talk entitled "Probabilistic predictive analytics for collaborative systems" at Industrial and Systems Engineering at NCAT state University.
 * Jul 2023: Our paper "Federated Multi-output Gaussian Processes" has been accepted by _Technometrics_!
 * May 2023: Our paper "Federated Condition Monitoring Signal Prediction with Improved Generalization" has been accepted by _IEEE Transactions on Reliability_!